ErpNetDocs/tech/modules/logistics/common/logistic-unit-types.md

 # Logistic unit types

-Logistics Unit Types are predefined categories that specify the characteristics of units used in handling and transporting goods, such as pallets, containers, or crates.
+Logistics unit types are predefined categories that specify the characteristics of units used in handling and transporting goods, such as pallets, containers, or crates.

 They ensure standardized handling and compatibility across logistics operations.